bc Bill Lofts, of the Lofts and Adley literary investigation team.

 His juvenile bibliographies included The Rupert Index, William, DC Thomson and John Leng Annuals, The Hotspur, Gem, Magnet, The Detective Weekly, Boys Friend Library and The Thriller.
 The two books I use more than any others are The Men Behind Boys' Fiction and Old Boys' Books - A Complete Catalogue.

 A decade ago when I'd published my first foray into children's book collecting, namely Golden Years, a Sydney collector suggested that I send Bill a copy.
 That done, I was surprised to receive a friendly and encouraging reply from Bill within little more than a week.
 At the time he was working as a freelance researcher for a London publisher, having left his engineering post at Zenith Carburettors in the late 1960s.
-From that day until early this year, we exchanged regular letters.
+From that day until the mid-1990s, we exchanged regular letters.
 Early on, my letters consisted mostly of questions which Bill was only too happy to answer, no matter how much work was required on his part.
 Later on he began sending me any news clippings he thought would interest my readers and continued to do so regularly.

 Bill Lofts was born at St Marylbone, London, in 1923.
 He joined Zenith (then Solex) Carburettors immediately upon leaving school but the war arrived and saw him posted to Burma.
 Trevor Adley in his special tribute to Bill back in the hundredth issue of Book and Magazine Collector (July 1992) stated that Bill, while imprisoned in A Japanese POW camp, located a tattered copy of the Sexton Blake Library "in a dimly lit corner".
 Thus was his enthusiasm for juvenile literature re-born.
 Following his return home Bill began collecting the SBL, together with The Magnet, Gem and other boys' weekly story papers.
 He became curious about the writers behind the stories, having heard that some were famous authors making extra money behind pseudonyms.
 Bill began submitting articles to The Collectors' Digest and it was through one article in particular on SBL author John Hunter, that brought him and Derek Adley together.
 Eventually the two became a unique team dedicated like Holmes and Watson (or Sexton Blake and Tinker?) to solving every mystery which came their way.
 Bill would do the investigating while Derek would collate the information received, eventually turning it into a readable format.